-For several years, the government has been working to kill 2 million feral cats that threaten the country's indigenous wildlife.
+Since 2015, the government has been working on its goal to kill 2 million feral cats that threaten the country's indigenous wildlife.
 Recently, they've turned to deadly sausages made of kangaroo meat, chicken fat and poison to kill the cats, The New York Times reports.
-The goal is to eliminate the cats by 2020.
+The self-imposed deadline is 2020.

 As part of what Gregory Andrews, Australia's first threatened species commissioner, calls "a war on cats," Australia instituted "24-hour containment requirements for domestic cats in 2015."
 The project requires pet cats in designated containment areas to be allowed outside only on a leash or in an enclosure.